interrogator/corpkit/README.md

 * First, you can use [this](https://github.com/minrk/ipython_extensions) to generate a floating table of contents that makes the Notebook much easier to navigate.
 * Second, given that some of the code can take a while to process, it can be handy to have [browser-based notifications](https://github.com/sjpfenninger/ipython-extensions) when the kernel is no longer busy.

-## Coming soon

-* Connecting concordance output to HTML
-* Concordance lines using dependencies
-* More corpus building resources and documentation
-* More `.tex`!